d6t/d6tpipe/docs/source/pull.rst

     api = d6tpipe.api.APIClient()

     pipe = d6tpipe.Pipe(api, 'pipe-name') # connect to a pipe
-    pipe.scan_remote_filenames() # show files in remote
+    pipe.list_remote() # show files in remote

 Pulling Files
 ---------------------------------------------

-Typically you have to write a lot of code to download files and sync pipe data sources.
+Pulling files will download files from the remote data repo to the local data repo.
+Typically you have to write a lot of code to download files and sync remote data sources.
 With d6tstack you can sync pull with just a few lines of python.

 .. code-block:: python